A mass air flow (MAF) sensor, is one of the key components, of an electronic fuel injection system.

-When the engine is idling; a small amount of air flows around the hot wire.
-So, It takes a very low electric current; to keep the wire hot.
-When you press the gas; the throttle opens; allowing more air to flow over the hot wire.
-The passing air cools the wire down.
+So, when the engine is idling, a small amount of air, flows around the (hot wire).
+Consequently, it takes a very low electric current, to keep the wire hot.
+However, when you press the gas, the throttle opens, letting more air to flow over the (hot wire).

-Rough engine idle can also be a problem.
+Rough engine idle, can also be a problem.

 Thank You !